gosub-io/poc-multi-process/SECURITY-MEASURES.md

-Every engine-spawned child (services + the fork server) is additionally placed in its own **cgroup v2 `memory.max`** where the platform allows it (best-effort — a delegated systemd scope or root; see §2.5).
+Every engine-spawned child (services + the fork server) is additionally placed in its own **cgroup v2 `memory.max`** where the platform allows it (best-effort — a delegated systemd scope or root; see §2.5); the broker tears that subtree back down at shutdown rather than orphaning it under `/sys/fs/cgroup`.
 The governing rule: **the zygote may only parent processes strictly less privileged than itself.** Its filter, namespaces and non-dumpable flag are inherited and only ever narrow — so any role needing a capability the zygote gave up (files, devices, network) is spawned